-With regards to (1), InfraRed maintains liquid deposits of less than 90 days with appropriately rated banks or liquidity funds or short-term bonds.
+With regards to (1), InfraRed maintains liquid deposits with appropriately rated banks.
 In relation to (2), credit risk stems indirectly from the risk of investor default.
 This underlying risk is mitigated by investors' contractual obligation to commit capital, the forfeiture provisions of limited partnership agreements and the variety and diversity of investors.
 It is further controlled by an assessment of creditworthiness prior to accepting investors.